-At Red Dragon Alternative Medicine we make a Chinese medical diagnosis based upon a thorough examination and consultation.
-This examination includes the assessment of the pulse and tongue.
-Once a diagnosis is made the most appropriate acupuncture points for treatment are used and we will discuss the need for herbs, if any.
+At Red Dragon Alternative Medicine our practitioners make a Chinese medical diagnosis based upon a thorough examination and consultation.
+This examination may include the assessment of the pulse and tongue.
+Once a diagnosis is made the most appropriate acupuncture points for treatment are used and our practitioner will discuss the need for herbs, if any.

 Qi (pronounced chee) can be defined as the "energy" or "vital substance" that animates and controls the observable functions of living beings.
 The basic foundation for Chinese medicine is that Qi flows through the body on channels known as meridians that connect all of our major organs.
 According to Chinese medical theory, illness arises when the cyclical flow of Qi in the meridians becomes unbalanced or is blocked.
 At Red Dragon Alternative Medicine we work on ensuring the energy continues to flow and remains balanced.